-Having had a total of 14 supervisors over the years, I have more experience as a supervisee than a supervisor.
-This has taught me about the deficits that can be felt in supervision, and has contributed to my choice to work as a relational supervisor, which operates in a gestalt working towards personal growth and I have a certificate in Relational Supervision.
+Having had a total of 14 supervisors over the years, this has taught me about the deficits that can be felt in supervision, and has contributed to my choice to train as a relational supervisor.
+I work in a gestalt working towards personal growth and I have a certificate in Relational Supervision.
 The function and quality of our connection is important, for which I use both person centred and psychodynamic perspectives.

 I supervise individual practitioners who work only with adults and those who work both with children and adults.
 As an art therapist, I offer art materials to enable the holding and exploration of hidden aspects of experience within a given situation, without judgement.
 I have experience in supervising at organisations which supply counselling to schools.
 I am starting to supervise small groups of counsellors, psychotherapists and art therapists.
 A supervision group counteracts the isolation which often comes with being a therapist.
 Further, being more fully witnessed and known in your practice with colleagues fertilises the ground supporting your personal and professional development.
 If you think you and your practice might benefit from my support, please get in touch.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.